 The good news for medical and other professionals in high-stakes careers is that when they are willing to accept help and get into treatment, they are often highly motivated to recover.

 They are used to being successful in life, and many are able to apply their determination and drive to achieving abstinence and recovery.
 Recovery Keys patients with professional backgrounds have a high degree of success in leaving behind their drug and alcohol abuse and achieving a long-lasting recovery.

 Substance Abuse Treatment that Addresses the Whole Person – Mind, Body & Spirit

 Addiction is a complex problem.
 Co-occurring mental health conditions, chronic pain conditions, genetics, family relationships and past trauma can all contribute to a person progressing from being a social drinker to someone who is seriously impaired, or from a person legitimately prescribed painkillers to someone who is dependent, and ultimately, addicted.

-At Recovery Keys of Jacksonville and St. Augustine, we view addiction as a chronic disease.
-To treat the addiction, you have to treat the whole person – body, mind and spirit.
+At our rehab centers in Jacksonville and St. Augustine, we view addiction as a chronic disease.
+To treat the chemical dependencies, you have to treat the whole person – body, mind and spirit.
 We incorporate twelve-step treatment with various other forms of group therapy, individual treatment and holistic therapies around spirituality, nutrition, exercise, mindfulness to restore overall health and well-being.